adrianmurage/adrianmurage-gatsby-blog/content/blog/giving-up-on-css.md

 So I dived in!

-What I learnt made me finally okay with quitting CSS.
+What I learnt made me finally at peace with quitting CSS.

-In about two videos he immediately made building responsive sites so much easier and pointed out pitfalls that would otherwise take me ages to figure out on my own.
+In about two videos he immediately made the idea of building responsive sites significantly less daunting for me and pointed out pitfalls that would otherwise take me ages to figure out on my own.
 It made two things immediately clear:

 * Learning from a skilled person like Josh was how I was meant to learn CSS
 * Now was not my time to learn CSS